hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added logic to show text cursor in edit and explicit command mode.
 While in default/implicit command mode it doesnt show any cursor, because one cant edit any text buffer in this mode.

+On entering edit (including insert) mode, the blinking text cursor is not shown till user presses some key.
+Using arrow key will trigger the showing of text cursor, while at same time ignoring the arrow key press in the edit mode.

+NOTE: arrow keys allow moving across cells in default/implicit command mode.
+While they are ignored in edit/explicit command mode currently.
+In future may allow user to edit somewhere other than the end of the edit buffer, in which case the arrow keys will be used to position the cursor as required within the edit buffer.

 ## Vasudhaiva Kutumbakam (the World is One Family)